 They are not very secure and don’t have any add-ons that the other password managers provide.
 They remember your passwords (they don’t always generate them) and can auto-fill them on new forms.

-Out of these four, I’m certain you’ll find a password manager that works for you.
+Out of these options, I’m certain you’ll find a password manager that works for you.

 The alternative is that you can come up with one of the 100 worst passwords and have your online accounts hacked.